Jana Duggar Addresses Rumors About Her Sexuality, Says She Is Waiting And Praying For The Right Guy

 That response does seem to be gone now, but the same topic was brought up by someone else seemingly on the same Instagram post.
 A follower asked if it’s true that Jana is “LGBT,” and while Duggar didn’t respond, someone else did and said that the Counting On star had already addressed it earlier on the post.

-That recent post of Jana’s showed her at Lowe’s buying lumber as well as in a truck with one of her brothers.
+That recent post of Jana’s showed her at Lowe’s buying lumber, as well as in a truck with one of her brothers.
 It garnered more than 50,000 likes and nearly 500 comments in the first day it was up and the majority of the comments were about how Duggar should get her own show on HGTV or a similar network.

 Even Jana’s sister-in-law Anna, who is married to brother Josh, suggested that this Duggar family member should get a chance to shine in a show of her own.
 Others suggested that she open a business of her own of some kind and it’s clear that this Counting On star is a fan-favorite.